 What are witch hazel pads?

 You might not know this, but witch hazel is a botanical.
-That means it’s something that comes from a plant (the Hamamelis Virginiana plant, to be exact).
+That means it comes from a plant (the Hamamelis Virginiana plant, to be exact).

 Witch hazel is an excellent choice for postpartum healing because it’s a natural astringent, which “naturally draws water out of tissues, causing them to shrink or constrict.”